zczliue/AMLS2021SN15105271/README.md

 - time
 - os

-Please also refer to Prerequisites_full_list.txt (./Prerequisites_full_list.txt) for full list of versions.
+Please also refer to Prerequisites_full_list.txt (./Prerequisites_full_list.txt) for full list of package versions.